Staff

 Shannon Honebrink

 Avid traveler and adventure seeker, Shannon first visited Alaska in 2014 and a short three months later made the move here permanently.
 When not working in the virtual healthcare space, Shannon enjoys spending time with her husband and two sons.
 She loves fishing, hunting, cooking and any way she can give back to her community.
-In 2015 she lost her sister to addiction and has since started her own recovery journey.
+In 2015 she lost her sister to addiction and has been active in the recovery community here in Homer.
 Community is such an important aspect of recovery and she is looking forward to helping create hope and opportunity for those still struggling and looking for an alternative way of life.

 Barbara McNinch